tacogips/browsejs.nvim/README.md

 Read javascript snippet on current buffer and run it in the browser.

-Intended to preview the tiny js scripts in browser (in the case using webpack is too heavy).
+Intended to preview the tiny js scripts in browser (in the case using webpack is too heavy and copying and pasting to new html file is a bit pain in the neck).

 Installation
 ----------